FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/configuration/invalidation.rst

 **type**: ``array``

 A set of invalidation rules.
 Each rule consists of a match definition and one or more routes that will be invalidated.
+Rules are checked in the order specified, where the first match wins.
 The routes are invalidated when:

 1. the HTTP request matches *all* criteria defined under ``match``
 2. the HTTP response is successful.